pact-foundation/pact-specification/README.md

 #### Allow arrays of matchers to be defined against a matcher path

-The current matchers only allow one matcher to be defined for a value.
+The V2 matchers only allow one matcher to be defined for a value.
 There is no way to combine matchers to do something like value must match A and must match B.

 Proposal is  to change